 So how does that effect your organization?
 I would use what is happening with our national government as an example to prepare and protect your organization from potential threats.

-JourneyTEAM, a Microsoft and Okta partner, are helping organization stay safe and secure from data loss, fraud, identity theft, compliance regulations, data breech, and digital disaster recovery.
+JourneyTEAM, a Microsoft and Okta partner, is helping organizations stay safe and secure from data loss, fraud, identity theft, compliance regulations, data breech, and digital disaster recovery.
 In short, business technology security is the single, most important thing you can do to protect your organization.

 Contact JourneyTEAM today at 800.439.6456 |